kubos/kubos/docs/faq-troubleshooting.rst

 "No compatible FTDI device found"
 #################################

--  Check that the KubOS Linux target is turned on and connected to your computer
+-  Check that the Kubos Linux target is turned on and connected to your computer
 -  Check that no other vagrant images are running.
 Only one VM can have control of the USB, so it may be that another instance currently has